Meet the Faculty

 Upper Elementary 1

-Life is good, every day, for Mindi Eineichner, who is in her sixth year teaching Upper Elementary after realizing her long-time dream of being a Montessori teacher.
+Life is good, every day, for Mindi Eineichner, who is in her seventh year teaching Upper Elementary after realizing her long-time dream of being a Montessori teacher.
 Mindi is also a trainer of adult learners with Oaks Montessori Teacher Education.
 Mindi was born and grew up in northern Wisconsin.
 She attended the Milwaukee School of Engineering and the University of Alabama at Birmingham to gain both a B.S. and an M.S in Biomedical Engineering, respectively.
 Before finding her passion in a Montessori classroom, Mindi worked for 17 years at a medical device company helping educate physicians, nurses, and co-workers on implantable device technology, including pacemakers and defibrillators.

 Mindi lives in Waukesha with her wife, daughter, two dogs, and four cats.
 Mindi’s hobbies are cooking/baking, gardening, walking her dogs, being surrounded by trees, bonfires, puzzles, and traveling.